Fi3/merx/README.md

 Merx let you defines assets.
 An asset is everything that has an amount and can be divided, for example an asset could be a currency, a commodity, (a physical quantity?) ecc ecc

-An asset is characterized by a minimum quantity (unit), the smallest part of the asset that you can have or that it make sense to talk about.
-Sometimes (a lot) is possible to think of an upper bound for the asset, so we can define it and make impossible to create values that are too big.
+An asset is characterized by a unit (minimum quantity) and an optional upper bound.
+The unit is the smallest part of the asset that the software can express.

-Addition and subtraction between assets of the same type are supported out of the box with operator overloading.
+Addition between assets of the same type are supported out of the box with operator overloading.
 Multiplication and division are implemented between assets and numeric types with operator overloading.
+So **asset + asset**, **asset * number**, **asset / number** are valid operations.

-An asset can not owe a negative amount but can be either a credit or a debit, so that it must be explicitly stated when a negative amount is an option.
-(If a function accept Asset it means that work on both positive or negative amounts, but when it accept Credit or Debt you can be sure that it works only on positive or only on negative amounts.
+An asset can be either a credit or a debit.
+A debit can only contain negative amounts.
+A credit can only contains positive amounts.

-Every time that an asset's amount overcome the upper bound [an Error is returned][TODO].
-If an asset do not specify an upper bound, then [`i128` is used as inner value of the asset and the upper bound is set to `i128::max_value()`][TODO].

-When we add/subtract assets or assets are multiplied by a number, the result is checked for overflows, and in case of an overflow an [Error is returned][TODO].

-TODO
-An exchange rate between two different assets can be set, then is possible to convert (explicitly) one asset in the other and vice versa.

-Merx expose `Asset` a wrapper around a `Debt` or a `Credit` that are wrapper around a numeric value, for now they work only with a dummy internal fixed value, but I want to make it generic so that it can be selected when the asset is defined.
+Merx expose `Asset` that is a wrapper around a `Debt` or a `Credit` that are wrapper around a numeric value.
+The wrapped numeric value is a dummy fixed value defined in [*/src/fixed.rs*](./src.fixed.rs)

 ```rust
 pub struct <T: NUMERIC>Debt(T);
 pub struct <T: NUMERIC>Credit(T);